 Abstract: The vast majority of natural sensory data is temporally redundant.
-Video frames or audio samples which are sampled at nearby points in time tend to have similar values.
-Typically, deep learning algorithms take no advantage of this redundancy to reduce computation.
+For instance, video frames or audio samples which are sampled at nearby points in time tend to have similar values.
+Typically, deep learning algorithms take no advantage of this redundancy to reduce computations.
 This can be an obscene waste of energy.
 We present a variant on backpropagation for neural networks in which computation scales with the rate of change of the data - not the rate at which we process the data.
-We do this by having neurons communicate a combination of their state, and their temporal change in state.
-Intriguingly, this simple communication rule give rise to units that resemble biologically-inspired leaky integrate-and-fire neurons, and to a weight-update rule that is equivalent to a form of Spike-Timing Dependent Plasticity (STDP), a synaptic learning rule observed in the brain.
+We do this by implementing a form of Predictive Coding wherein neurons communicate a combination of their state, and their temporal change in state, and quantize this signal using Sigma-Delta modulation.
+Intriguingly, this simple communication rule give rise to units that resemble biologically-inspired leaky integrate-and-fire neurons, and to a spike-timing-dependent weight-update similar to Spike-Timing Dependent Plasticity (STDP), a synaptic learning rule observed in the brain.
 We demonstrate that on MNIST, on a temporal variant of MNIST, and on Youtube-BB, a dataset with videos in the wild, our algorithm performs about as well as a standard deep network trained with backpropagation, despite only communicating discrete values between layers.

 TL;DR: An algorithm for training neural networks efficiently on temporally redundant data.